zoot101/snapraid-daily/README.md

 # Start and End Hooks

-The main **snapraid-daily** script can also be configured to execute a hook upon startup and also after all sync/scrub operations have been completed.
+The main **SnapRAID-DAILY** script can also be configured to execute a hook upon startup and also after all sync/scrub operations have been completed.
 Again, these hooks can be bash scripts, or anything that can be called from the command line.

 A check is carried out for a non-zero (error) return code on the start hook, and the main script will exit if this condition is encountered.
-This same error check on on the end hook with however not cause **snapraid-daily** to exit, this to ensure the script runs to end and the final notification is sent as expected.
+This same error check on on the end hook with however not cause **SnapRAID-DAILY** to exit, this to ensure the script runs to end and the final notification is sent as expected.

 The Start/End hooks are primarily intended to start and stop a list of services that can access files